Analytical Methods Track

 Keywords: Data Collection, Software, Artificial Intelligence (AI), Machine Learning (ML), software cost estimation, iterative development

-GAI and LLMs: Why You Should not Use ChatGPT
+Why You Should Not Use Gen-AI

 Machine Learning & NLP (MLN07)